New plugin: Support Tickets

 You will have the ability to make a “multilingual support ticket system” with this plugin.
 It is true — this plugin allows you to write messages in your language and ask a professional translator to translate your message to another user’s language.
 Actually, I’m using this feature for the Japanese to English translations in my support service.
 This feature utilize the WPML plugin, so you need to install the plugin beforehand.
 I’ll write about this feature in detail on another post.

-6 Responses to “New plugin: Support Tickets”
+56 replies on “New plugin: Support Tickets”

 Leave a Reply